Día de la Cruz in Granada 2025: Traditions and May Crosses Celebrations

 Additionally, beautiful Andalusian horses might parade in the streets.

-Every year, the City Council organizes a competition to promote this tradition, which includes four categories: patios (courtyards), streets and squares, shop windows, and schools.
+Every year, the City Council organizes a competition of May crosses to promote this tradition.
+They compite in four different categories: patios (courtyards), streets and squares, shop windows, and schools.

-paople nace on the square of granada Thousands of carnations will decorate the dozens of crosses that compete for the prize every year.
+paople nace on the square of granada Thousands of carnations will decorate the many crosses that compete for the prize each year.

 The aroma of so many flowers perfumes Granada and invites people to enjoy such a special day.